eirikpre/VSCode-SystemVerilog/README.md

 This package add language support for Verilog/SystemVerilog.
 It supports systemverilog syntax, with planned support for signal intelliSense.

 - [GitHub](https://github.com/eirikpre/VSCode-SystemVerilog)
+- If you find a bug, or would like a feature; Add it as an [Issue](https://github.com/eirikpre/VSCode-SystemVerilog/issues) or a [Pull-Request](https://github.com/eirikpre/VSCode-SystemVerilog/pulls)

 ## Features
 - Syntax Highlighting